sonukumar6116/country/README.md

 3. **Search by Name**: Allows users to search for countries by their name.
 4. **Filter by Region**: Enables filtering of countries based on regions (e.g., Africa, Americas, Asia, Europe, Oceania).
 5. **Dark/Light Mode**: Users can toggle between dark and light themes.
-6. **Responsive Design**: The application is fully responsive and works on various screen sizes.
+6. **Responsive Design**: The application is responsive and works on various screen sizes.
+7. **Pagination**: The Application have a pagination
 ## Getting Started

 ### Prerequisites